tarrywang/LilyGo-Modem-Series/docs/en/SimshieldUsageGuide/README.md

 ## 5V 2.00mm 2Pin power supply interface

-* This interface is used to supply external power and has no other functions.
+* This port is for external power supply and has no other functions.
+* You can also use the same JST 2.0mm cable to connect directly to the mainboard solar port for charging, **but make sure the J21 jumper cap is unconnected**.
+* Using the JST 2.0 cable for charging reduces the voltage drop across the SimShield diode.
+However, using J21 to provide power will increase the DC power supply input voltage drop.
+If solar power is not available, connecting the JST 2.0 port to the solar input port is a better option.

 ## SD interface